Colombia: Islands and Archipelagos

 Múcura Island: Part of the San Bernardo Archipelago in the Caribbean Sea, Múcura Island is known for its tranquil atmosphere, clear waters, and coral reefs.
 It's an excellent place for relaxation, swimming, and snorkeling.

-Providencia Island: Not to be confused with Providencia in the San Andrés archipelago, this island is situated off the coast of Colombia in the Caribbean Sea.
+Providencia Island: This island is not to be confused with Providencia in the San Andrés archipelago; it is situated off the coast of Colombia in the Caribbean Sea.
 It's less developed and offers a more laid-back experience than San Andrés.

 Serrana Bank: A remote atoll in the Caribbean Sea, Serrana Bank is known for its coral reefs and biodiversity.
-It's considered a challenging location for divers due to strong currents.
+However, due to strong currents, it's considered a challenging location for divers.

 Fuerte Island: Located near the Gulf of Urabá, Fuerte Island has historical significance as a former Spanish colonial fortification and is now a national park.
 It's known for its beaches, mangroves, and historical ruins.